-* Playing video games, watching television, and other entertainment media “costs” 50 cents for every half an hour.
+- Playing video games, watching television, and other entertainment media “costs” 50 cents or 50 pence for every half an hour.

-* Complaining about dinner will cost family members 50 cents each.
+- Complaining about dinner will cost family members 50 cents or 50 pence each.

 Make use of all those online tutorials to fix minor problems around the house.
 Try typing your problem into your search engine and look for tutorials.
 It’s amazing how much information is on the internet, even for solving obscure problems.

 6. Have a designated savings account

 It sounds pretty obvious, but it’s a good idea to have a designated savings account for your savings.
 This way, when you have a money to put it, it will stay in a separate account and you won’t be tempted to spend it.

 Decide on a day when you are not going to buy anything.
 Regular payments, such as getting to work, household utilities etc are allowed but anything else is not.
 If you are having a ‘no spend day’ for the first time, don’t choose a weekend as it could be a bit harsh to start with, especially if you have young children.

 But pick a week day and let all the family know what it means (e.g. no treats, no food shopping etc.).
 Also let everyone know why you are actually doing this.
 You can explain that money is tight right now and that this will help to save for the washing machine or holiday (or whatever you are saving for).